zxr805/CICV5G/README.md

 ## data folder
 This folder contains all the test data, including results from 5G public network (n78) and 5G private network (n8) under different testing conditions.

 ## figures folder
 This folder contains all the figures of communication delay distribution under different testing conditions.
-There are three folders incuding delay-position
+We have established real-time communication latency data in a real test environment, where utmx and utmy represent the x and y coordinates, and the z-axis indicates the communication latency.

+## south folder